amitd8/RaPidAnalytics/README.md

 #### LOLBAS detection (Medium) -
 Alerts about seen [Living of the land binaries (LOLBAS)](https://github.com/LOLBAS-Project/LOLBAS/blob/master/README.md), that are commonly used by attackers.
 #### Discovery (Low) -
-Alerts about tools that are commonly used by attackers to learn about the enviroment they're currently in, and are less likely to be used by regular users.
+Alerts about tools that are commonly used by attackers to learn about the environment  they're currently in, and are less likely to be used by regular users.
 #### Persistence -
 Schedule tasks running (low)- Outputs process hierarchies that schtasks.exe were included in.